6 Editors Test Out The Viral Summer Fridays Lip Oil

 AdvertisementADVERTISEMENT

-This lip oil lends a slight cooling effect and after digging around in the ingredients list, I discovered that it contains menthoxypropanediol, a cooling agent which comes from menthol.
-My lips are always dry in the winter, so I’ve been told to avoid menthol so as not to irritate them further.
-But honestly, it hasn’t happened.
-Actually, my lips are softer and more plump.
-I’ll be keeping this one in my handbag.

-I’m starting to think that the limit does not exist with glossy lip tints.
-I heard about Summer Fridays Dream Lip Oil not from a marketing email but through an organic TikTok review where a beauty fan was talking about being excited to try it out (Summer Fridays PR was strategically low-key with the launch, which was smart because it created buzz).
-Upon arrival, it seemed similar to the Dior Lip Oil.
-It’s in a comparable sized tube, with a soft chubby doe foot applicator that makes that satisfying squishy pop when you pull it out, but I believe the Summer Fridays Dream Oil to be more hydrating.

-I apply it — the shade Pink Cloud, which is a sheer bubblegum pink — over a nude lip liner (Tower28 Oneliner), which I found is the best way to wear it because it offers the lip some dimension; on its own, I find it a little too sheer.
+I apply it — the shade Pink Cloud, which is a sheer bubblegum pink — over a nude lip liner, which I found is the best way to wear it because it offers the lip some dimension; on its own, I find it a little too sheer.
 But unlike any other lip oil I’ve tried, the moisture level is so good that I can use it in place of lip balm.
-Imagine your favorite lip tint mixed with Aquaphor, a real dream oil.
+Imagine your favourite lip tint mixed with Aquaphor, a real dream oil.

 Karina Hoshikawa, senior affiliate writer